AppliedMechanics/AMrotor/docs/tutorial.rst

                                 % in overlay with the original rotor esf.set_plots(10,'Overlay','Skip',5,'tangentialPoints',30,'scale',3); % ...
-				% Plot of the 3D mode shapes Janitor.cleanFigures(); % Formating of the figures
+				% Plot of the 3D mode shapes Janitor.cleanFigures(); % Formatting of the figures

 .. _Stationary: